yidingjiang/love/README.md

 # love
-Code for the paper "Learning Options vis Compression" at NeurIPS 2022
+Code for the paper "Learning Options via Compression" at NeurIPS 2022